richeyrose/make-tile/README.md

 Make sure you download the latest release by going to https://github.com/richeyrose/make-tile/releases and then downloading the latest MakeTile.zip file as this contains a .blend file with assets that are necessary for MakeTile to work.

-MakeTile ran a succesful Kickstarter in 2020 and you can find all the updates here https://www.kickstarter.com/projects/modmodterrain/maketile-custom-dungeon-tile-creator
+MakeTile ran a succesful Kickstarter in 2020 and you can find all the updates here https://www.kickstarter.com/projects/modmodterrain/maketile-custom-dungeon-tile-creator.

-You can purchase the commercial version of MakeTile from Gumroad at https://gumroad.com/products/LaLVb

-This includes an asset manager and allows you to use MakeTile materials for commercial purposes.
+MakeTile was available for a time on Gumroad after the Kickstarter finished.
+However since I can't guarantee to keep it up to date with the latest version of Blender at the moment I have released the latest version here.

 # Feature Roadmap
 Features tagged **Community** will be available for download from this public repository.